-The Right to Speak, Patsy Rodenburg Speaking With Skill, Dudley Knight
+Introducing the IPA, Eric Armstrong Speaking With Skill, Dudley Knight

 These books are available to you in the Bookstore.

 Specific homework assignments from textbook to follow on a weekly basis.
 Students are expected to keep up with the work as assigned.
 More information to follow.